GetFirefly/firefly/interpreter/README.md

-# liblumen_eir_interpreter
+# Lumen Interpreter

-Eir interpreter for the Lumen runtime.
+EIR interpreter for the Lumen runtime.

 This crate is primarily a library crate, but can also be run as a binary.